Best PDF Apps for Students to Read, Edit and Annotate

-While the free version is more than sufficient for students, be sure to try the premium version which offers loads of PDF editing features.
+While the free version is more than sufficient for students, be sure to try the premium version, which offers loads of PDF editing features.

 Note that there is also a Wondershare PDF Reader.
 This app focuses on reading features only.
 You can try this if you just need a PDF reading app.

 Sumatra PDF is a free & lightweight PDF and comic book reader which is available exclusively for Windows laptops.
 It is one of the fastest PDF readers out there for Windows.
 But its functionalities are severally limited to just reading.

 Adobe Acrobat DC

 Adobe is the inventor of PDF format and Acrobat is the stock PDF app that the world first used.
 It now comes in two versions: